Geraldo Bajrami: Kidderminster Harriers

+Notts County

 On 24 June 2022, Bajrami signed for National League club Notts County alongside Kidderminster teammate Sam Austin, Bajrami signing for a compensation fee on a two-year contract.
+He appeared in 31 league matches, scoring twice, as Notts returned to the Football League via the play-offs.
+Bajrami lasted just 11 minutes of the opening fixture of 2023–24 before suffering a knee injury which kept him out for the whole season, at the end of which the club offered him a new contract.

+Burton Albion

+Bajrami turned down Notts County's offer of a new contract, and on 13 June 2024 he agreed to join League One club Burton Albion on a two-year deal, to begin after his Notts County contract expired.
+He missed the first two matches of the season with an ankle injury, and made an eventful debut on 17 August.
+He replaced Kegs Chauke after 75 minutes and Burton took a 3–2 lead, but six minutes into stoppage time Bajrami was adjudged to have fouled Aden Flint from a corner; he received a yellow card and Mansfield equalised from the penalty.
+Two minutes into the next match, he went down with an injury to his right leg; it was later confirmed as another anterior cruciate ligament injury, and he would again miss the rest of the season.

+Crawley Town

+On 22 August 2025 Bajrami joined EFL League Two club Crawley Town on a season long loan deal.

 International career

 In January 2019, Bajrami attended a training camp for Albanian youth players, and applied for an Albanian passport in the hope of being selected for their under-21 team ahead of the upcoming 2021 European Championship qualifiers.
 He made his debut in the starting eleven for a 2–1 defeat at home to Turkey U21 on 23 March; he played the whole match, and was booked in the second half.
 He made eight appearances in all.